 Scoring Criteria:

 Stirling is known for its picturesque streets, vibrant autumn colours, and a cosy, village-like atmosphere.
 The suburb has excellent schools and is considered one of the safest in Adelaide.
 It offers a variety of cafes, boutiques, and gourmet food outlets, appealing to those with a taste for finer things.
-The community spirit is strong, with frequent local events and festivals.
+The community spirit is strong in Stirling, with frequent local events and festivals.

 The cost of living in Stirling is relatively high, reflecting its desirability and lifestyle offerings.
 Limited public transport can be a drawback for those who frequently commute to the city.
-The suburb’s popularity can also lead to crowded streets and difficulty finding parking during peak times and events.
+Stirling popularity can also lead to crowded streets and difficulty finding parking during peak times and events.

 Stirling is best suited for those who appreciate a blend of natural beauty, community vibe, and high-quality amenities, and are willing to invest in a premium living experience.